curusarn/resh/installation.md

 ## Disabling RESH

 If you have a persistent issue with RESH you can temporarily disable it and then enable it later.

-You won't lose your history nor configuration.
+ℹ️ You won't lose your history nor configuration.

 Go to `~/.zshrc` and `~/.bashrc` and comment out following lines:
 ```sh